Vietnam Adventure Plus

 Day 4: Sapa trekking.
-Get ready for another day’s hiking through terraced hills, past tumbling waterfalls and rivers.
+Get ready for another day’s hiking through terraced hills and local villages.
 This afternoon, we’ll whizz you back to Sapa where you can take a post-trek chill in our riverside hotel, before heading out for some bun cha and a bia hoi.

 Day 5: Sapa to Hanoi.
 Today’s yours to spend in Sapa.
 Have a coffee with a view at the Café in the Clouds, pick up some handicrafts at the market, or rent a pedal boat on Sapa Lake.
-Then snuggle down in your bunk on the sleeper train back to Hanoi.
+Then we will take the overnight VIP bus back to Hanoi

 Day 6: Ha Long Bay.
 There’s no two ways about it - Ha Long Bay is pretty special.
 We’ll be cruising on a luxury boat (with hot tubs!) which will also be our home for the night.
 Spend the day swimming in the sparkling water, kayaking, and soaking up the sun on deck with a drink in hand – lush.

 Day 7: Ha Long Bay to Ninh Binh.
 Ninh Binh is gorgeous.
 Think Ha Long Bay on land - rice paddies, limestone karsts, winding rivers and magical caves.
 Watch the sun go down with a drink in hand, from your riverside bungalow this evening.